openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ecosystem/openvino-security-add-on.rst

 Begin these steps on the Host Machine.

 As an option, you can use ``virsh`` and the virtual machine manager to create and bring up a Guest VM.
-See the ``libvirtd`` documentation for instructions if you'd like to do this.
+See the ``libvirtd`` ../../documentation for instructions if you'd like to do this.

 1. Download the **Server install ISO image for 64-bit PC (AMD64) computers** of `Ubuntu 18.04 <https://releases.ubuntu.com/18.04/>`__